What is an Uncontested Divorce in DC?

 An amicable solution is always best if at all possible.
 This way you maintain control over how you will live your life moving forward separately from your spouse.

 It is important to have a Separation or Marital Settlement Agreement that is drafted for your specific circumstances.
-An attorney can discuss the issues with you and give you advice so you understand the various ways a specific issue can be settled.
-If you sign such an agreement without speaking with an attorney you may give up rights you do not know that you have.
+A DC divorce attorney can discuss the issues with you and give you advice so you understand the various ways a specific issue can be settled.
+If you sign such an agreement without speaking with an experienced DC divorce attorney you may give up rights you do not know that you have.
 If you do this, you may be permanently waiving rights to something important.

-If you do not have an Agreement or some of the issues are not yet resolved, you cannot file for an Uncontested Divorce.
+If you do not have an Agreement or some of the issues are not yet resolved, you cannot file for an Uncontested Divorce in DC.
 Then, your divorce would be considered a contested case which takes much longer and is more expensive from the perspective of paying legal fees for assistance.